SeanColombo/CarND-Advanced-Lane-Lines/writeup_template.md

                       [PADDING, imgHeight-PADDING]]) # bottom left
 ```

+These source and destination values are passed into `cv2.getPerspectiveTransform()` to obtain the transformation matrix that can then be passed into `cv2.warpPerspective()` to get the top-down view of the image.

 Here is a perspective-transformed version of the binary source above.
 You'll note that since the "source" region fairly closely matches the area of a lane, that much of the un-desired information in the image (trees, cars, etc.) no longer appears in our data.
 Also: the lines have been projected to a relatively parallel position.

 <img src="https://raw.githubusercontent.com/SeanColombo/CarND-Advanced-Lane-Lines/master/output_images/4.1-warped-straight_lines1.png" width="350">